LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Introduction

 \section{Introduction}

 Forgery of videos, the creation of so-called deepfakes, has been on the rise for the past few years.
-Although it yields multiple benefits in different domains (\eg special effects and data generation), its democratisation comes with a few risks.
+Although it yields multiple benefits in different domains (\eg special effects and data generation), its democratization comes with a few risks.
 It is now easier than ever for malevolent users to create fake media in order to discredit trusted sources, impersonate powerful political figures, or blackmail individuals.
 Fortunately, recent work in media forensics have yielded numerous ways to discriminate deepfakes from genuine videos.
-Most of those methods rely on the use of Convolutional Neural Networks (CNNs)\cite{lecun1989backpropagation} which are tailored to detect specific weaknesses or artefacts left by the forgery process \cite{afchar2018mesonet} \cite{chollet2017xception}.
+Most of those methods rely on the use of Convolutional Neural Networks (CNNs)\cite{lecun1989backpropagation} which are tailored to detect specific weaknesses or artifacts left by the forgery process \cite{afchar2018mesonet} \cite{chollet2017xception}.
 However, this means that as the forgery process improves, the cost of training such discriminators will increase.
-If we keep going this way, we may have to rely on ever more specific details, and have as such more and more trouble in working towards a general mean of deepfake classification.
+As sustainability becomes an ever-increasing priority, working towards building models which require less resources such as training examples, computing power and time -also known as frugal AI- is a growing subject in the deep learning community.

-A forensic method is proposed here to classify forged face images from genuine ones, which can be implemented without training CNNs or other computationally heavy model and yet can attain better performance.
+A forensic method is proposed here to classify forged face images from genuine ones.
+Its training requires considerably less resources than current state-of-the-art models while still remaining competitive or even achieving better performance.

-Recently, artificial data generation through Generative Adversarial Nets (GANs), notably faces, has seen great progress with models such as StyleGAN \cite{karras2019style} or CycleGAN \cite{zhu2017unpaired} in both the quality of results and the understanding of the generation process.
-We capitalise on those improvements by projecting suspect image data in a space of lower dimension before performing the classification.
-In particular, after face detection and alignment in suspect frames, we perform a dimensionality reduction of the cropped face image in the latent space of StyleGAN and classify the resulting latent codes using a Random Forest classifier, a logistic regression, or a Multi-Layer Perceptron.
-The full pipeline is quite simple but its strength resides in its combined efficiency and how easy it is to setup, especially compared to other state-of-the-art models.
-Our contributions are as follows:
+Recently, artificial image generation through Generative Adversarial Nets (GANs), notably of faces, has seen great progress with models such as StyleGAN \cite{karras2019style} or CycleGAN \cite{zhu2017unpaired} in both the quality of results and the understanding of the generation process.
+It is proposed to capitalize on those improvements by projecting suspect image data in the latent space of StyleGAN before performing the classification.
+The resulting pipeline, represented Figure \ref{pipelinefig}, is quite simple but its strength resides in its combined efficiency and how easy it is to set up, especially compared to other state-of-the-art models.